GIBueno25/Project-2/README.md

 ### Analysis
-Based on the distribution of songs' popularity, data was initally grouped ionto 4 tiers.
-Applying 3 different prediction models yielded accruacy scores of under 0.50.
+Based on the distribution of songs' popularity, data was initially grouped into 4 tiers.
+Applying 3 different prediction models yielded accuracy scores of under 0.50.
 In an attempt to improve the accuracy scores, the data cleaning process was modified as follows:

         - Data was grouped into 3 tiers
-        - Numerical columns were normalzied uising Standard Scaler
+        - Numerical columns were normalized using Standard Scaler
-        - Apply oter prediction models
+        - Apply other prediction models

-These modifications resulted in signiificantly improved accuracy scores.
+These modifications resulted in significantly improved accuracy scores.

 <div align="center">